 SensusAccess is intended as a self-service solution for print-impaired students, faculty and alumni at universities and colleges, and complements the accessibility services usually offered by educational institutions.
 The service can also be used by faculty to convert lecture notes and other educational material into accessible formats.

 SensusAccess is powered by the award-winning RoboBraille service and supports a multitude of languages beyond English.
-As such, SensusAccess can also be used as a mainstream learning technology: As a language learning tool, as a tool to convert academic papers into e-books or editable documents or as a way of turning textbook material into MP3-files.
+As such, SensusAccess can also be used as a mainstream learning technology, for example as a language learning tool, as a tool to convert academic papers into e-books or editable documents or as a way of turning textbook material into MP3-files.

 SensusAccess offers four different categories of services:

-Transcription of documents to and from contracted and uncontracted Braille in accordance with the Braille codes for Bulgarian, Danish, British English, American English, French, German, Greek, Hungarian, Icelandic, Italian, Norwegian, Portuguese, Romanian, Slovenian and Spanish.
+Transcription of documents in contracted and uncontracted Braille in accordance with the Braille code for Unified English Braille (UEB) as well as the national systems for Bulgarian, Czech, Danish, British English, American English, French, German, Greek, Hungarian, Icelandic, Italian, Norwegian, Portuguese, Romanian, Slovak, Slovenian and Spanish.
 The documents can furthermore be formatted and paginated, and delivered as ready-to-emboss files in a variety of digital Braille formats.

 Conversion into plain MP3 files and well as DAISY Talking Books, including Daisy books with spoken math.
-The audio conversion features currently include high-quality voices for Arabic, Arabic/English bilingual, Bulgarian, British and American English, Danish, Dutch, German, Greenlandic, French, Hungarian, Icelandic, Italian, Lithuanian, Polish, Portuguese, Romanian, Russian, Slovenian, and Castilian and Latin American Spanish.
+The audio conversion features currently include high-quality voices for Arabic, Arabic/English bilingual, Bulgarian, British and American English, Czech, Danish, Dutch, German, Greenlandic, French, Hungarian, Icelandic, Italian, Lithuanian, Polish, Portuguese, Romanian, Russian, Slovak, Slovenian, Castilian and Latin American Spanish, and Welsh.

 Documents can be converted into EPUB, EPUB3, EPUB3 with media overlays and Mobi Pocket (Amazon Kindle) e-book formats.
 Furthermore, EPUB may be converted into Mobi Pocket and vice versa.
 To accommodate users with low vision, the base line of the body text in an e-book may be raised to allow for more appropriate text scaling in mainstream e-book readers.